Assembly Coffee

 I love the concept of imagery and colour representing taste.
 It gives you an idea of the profile without suggesting specific flavours and highlights the differences in each of our perceptions of taste.

 Secondly, the coffee is of the highest standard.
-There is no compromise in quality and the meticulous quality control that these guys have as a standard is why they are dropping some of the best speciality coffees on the market today.
+There is no compromise in quality and the meticulous quality control that these guys have as a standard is why they are dropping some of the best speciality ground coffees on the market today.

 The biggest difference in how Assembly operates for me is their collaborations.
 When talking to their business manager, Ed, he explained how the team is in constant conversation with their customers, whether it’s a retail customer purchasing a 250g bag every other week or a wholesale cafe that orders dozens of kilos per week.